Calculus

 Calculus has had a transformative impact on various scientific and technological fields, such as the scientific method of investigation, the industrial revolution and the technological and engineering wonders of the last few centuries.

-Calculus is a branch of mathematics that deals with the study of continuous change.
-It is divided into two main types: differential calculus and integral calculus.
+Calculus is divided into two main types: differential calculus and integral calculus.
 Differential calculus studies how functions change when their inputs change, while integral calculus studies how to find the total amount or area under a curve.
 Calculus has many applications in science, engineering, economics and other fields that involve modeling and analyzing complex phenomena.

 One of the most important concepts in calculus is the limit, which describes the behavior of a function as its input approaches a certain value.
 Limits are used to define other concepts such as derivatives, integrals and continuity.
 A derivative is the rate of change of a function at a point, and it can be used to find the slope of a tangent line, the velocity and acceleration of a moving object or the optimization of a function.
 An integral is the opposite of a derivative and can be used to find the area under a curve, the displacement and work done by a force or the average value of a function.